vcmi/vcmi-dependencies/README.md

 - Rebuild ffmpeg with libdav1d and av1 support enabled.
 Needs investigation as to why dav1d fails to build on mingw and on android.

 - Run CI with full package rebuild on schedule (weekly? monthly?) to detect any regressions or breaking changes in CI or in used recipes

-- (shouldn't be needed probably) Automatically generate Github release with updated packages as part of CI.
-Should probably be done only for changes in main branch and/or for manually triggered workflows